Jakejamesreid/apex-digital-media/README.md

 in Stripe require a lot of customer data to be stored in Stripe.
 As my customer data was set up to be stored in my database it would have been too long and complicated a process to change everything over in time for the projects dealine.
 So the recurring payments will be implemented at a later date.
-2. Resseting monthly services - Without the recurring payments it made it difficult to reset the users monthly services.
+2. Reseting monthly services - Without the recurring payments it made it difficult to reset the users monthly services.
 This was to be done when a webhook was received from Stripe indicating that the client had paid their next months subscription.
 Without this webhook the best option would be to use a task scheduler such as celery to schedule a reset every month.
 Doing this felt redundant as the Stripe recurring payments will be implemented in a future update.